jesterswilde/rmfw/src/ecs/saveLoad.md

 # Overview
-Scene persistence uses a matched pair of functions. `saveScene` walks the world and writes each registered component into a compact JSON structure, while `loadScene` rebuilds entities and components from that payload and restores tree order.
+Does what it says on the tin, saves and loads files into the world.
+Currently saved to JSON format. `saveScene` walks the world and writes each registered component into a compact JSON structure, while `loadScene` rebuilds entities and components from that payload and restores tree order.
 Together they give the save-and-restore loop used by the editor.

 ## API
-### `saveScene(world, opts?)`
+### `saveScene(world)`
 - Collects all entities currently alive and remaps sparse ids to dense indices for stable output.
 - Iterates the known component metas (`Transform`, `TransformNode`, `RenderNode`, `ShapeLeaf`, `Operation`), emitting a block per component with presence masks and column-major data.
 - Drops all-default columns when `opts.dropDefaultColumns` is true while keeping the presence mask so loaders can still allocate rows.